Code-Institute-Submissions/animal-crossing-recipe/README.md

      7. A large amount of testing was done to ensure all pages and javascript were working correctly.

   ### Testing - Search Bar
     Testing was done on the search bar by typing the recipes name that exist and the recipe that does not exist.
+By clicking on the Reset button the search bar will be empty again.
      - The searched recipe appear when it exist in database.
     ![](./static/readme/searchbar.png)
      - The searched recipe does not appear and a message of no result found appear when it does not exist in database.